Millions Of Planned Parenthood Patients Will Be Impacted By Trump's Budget Plan

 "The heartbreaking truth is that if this budget were enacted, the results would be catastrophic for countless women and their families — cancers and diseases going undetected, higher maternal mortality and more unintended pregnancies," Griffis said in a statement to Refinery29.

 Because such a large percentage of Planned Parenthood patients rely on government assistance to pay for health care, 43% of its revenue in the 2014-2015 fiscal year was from health services grants and reimbursements.
-The 2014-2015 annual report also says the organization's total revenue for the year was almost $1.3 billion, meaning the loss of Medicaid and Title X patients could amount to Planned Parenthood losing about $559 million a year.
+The 2014-2015 annual report also says the organisation's total revenue for the year was almost $1.3 billion (£1.04 billion) , meaning the loss of Medicaid and Title X patients could amount to Planned Parenthood losing about $559 million (£447 million) a year.

 The #TrumpBudget blocks millions of women from getting birth control & cancer screenings at Planned Parenthood. https://t.co/z2flJXEqkr pic.twitter.com/SWCgc5royH— Planned Parenthood (@PPact) May 23, 2017